cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 -------------------------------------------

 The **Hive dependency** is for the CDAP "Explore" component, which is enabled by default.
+Note that if you do not select Hive, you will need to disable CDAP Explore.

 .. figure:: ../_images/cloudera/cloudera-csd-03.png
    :figwidth: 100%